I recently read a thoughtful research paper about animal health,

 facts seem “unweighable.”

-A new commentary from CAST, The Direct Relationship between Animal Health and Food Safety Outcomes,
+A widely quoted commentary from CAST, The Direct Relationship between Animal Health and Food Safety Outcomes,

 examines possible changes with livestock production practices (confinement